-Either the cobas p 680 instrument, or cobas® Synergy Core can be used as an optional component of the cobas® 6800/8800 Systems used for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
-Refer to the cobas p 680 instrument Operator's Manual or to the cobas® Synergy software User Assistance for more information.
+The cobas° Synergy software with the Hamilton MICROLAB° STAR can be used as an optional component of the cobas° 6800/8800 Systems for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
+Refer to the cobas° Synergy software User Assistance for more information.